 This one’s even a little more nuanced.

 As a leader, there’s a need to blow off steam…I get that.
-You face a lot of pressure every day and it’s not always easy to keep it together.
-Plus, it’s important to give vent to your feelings.
+You face a lot of pressure daily, and it’s not always easy to keep it together.
+Plus, it’s important to give vent your feelings.

 But are you doing it in a healthy way?

 Ask yourself: how comfortable would you be if someone had the passcode to your phone and started reading, or was a fly-on-the-wall in your closed-door meetings?